rat-genome-database/rna-central-pipeline/README.md

      (for genes that have no transcripts loaded, f.e. because they are not in current annotation release)
    - if multiple genes are matched, report that

  3. generate RNACentral external database ids for the matching gene rgd ids

+ 4. download file with RNACentral RefSeq mappings for rat: ftp://ftp.ebi.ac.uk/pub/databases/RNAcentral/current_release/id_mapping/database_mappings/rgd.tsv

+ 5. generate RNACentral external database ids for the matching gene rgd ids